With that, do you want to just launch us off by reading your email?

 So there's an enormous amount that your parents could have done.

-And I'm always a little suspicious when there's significant dysfunctions in the family, and the mom goes skating off to run some business elsewhere.
+And I'm always a little suspicious when there's significant dysfunctions in the family and the mom goes skating off to run some business elsewhere.

-I mean, did you guys really really need the money?
+I mean, did you guys really, really need the money?

 Or why does she do that?

-I mean, I I think we did.
+I mean, I, I, I think we did.

-uh, or most of my early childhood, especially with five of us in the household, like the the need, I'm sure when they were raising us or the older ones, the need to get more income was you know, obviously increasing.
+And I think from the time, yeah, I'd say from pretty much most of my childhood since I'm the youngest or most of my early childhood, especially with five of us in the household, like the need, I'm sure when they were raising us or the older ones, the need to get more income was obviously increasing.

-So I think that's kind of why she that's why she came up with the idea of, you know, starting this business, that and I guess she made the products that she sold.
+So I think that's kind of why she, that's why she came up with the idea of, you know, starting this business, that.

-I think that was also kind of a passion of hers.
+And I think that was also kind of a passion of hers.

-Must have been somewhat of a passion for her, and obviously we needed the money with five of us.
+And obviously we needed the money with five of us.

 Well, did you need the money?

-Yeah, was Did you need more money or did you need some decent parenting?
+Did you need more money or did you need some decent parenting?

 Yeah.

-She obviously uh especially well just to go back to what you were saying earlier when you said like they just will when you're talking about parenting and talking about how like no some parents just want to like just stop the fighting, you know, at the expense of you know, actually logically handling the situation that definitely that definitely sounds like well what my mom what my mom and dad would do.
+She obviously, especially just to go back to what you were saying earlier when you said, like, they just will, when you're talking about parenting and talking about how, like, you know, some parents just want to just stop the fighting, you know, at the expense of, you know, actually logically handling the situation.

 Yeah.

-But anyways, uh I'm sorry, I just lost my train of thought there.
+But, anyways, uh, I'm sorry, I just lost my train of thought there.

 Yeah.